Al-Araqeeb: Evictions

 On January 16, 2011, Israeli security forces demolished eleven makeshift buildings.
 Protesters clashed with police, who responded with pepper spray and paintball guns.
 Five protesters were injured.
 Taleb el-Sana attended and told Israeli media that, "The state is pushing its Bedouin citizens to the point where they may launch a popular intifada, which will have severe results."
 The inhabitants immediately returned to the site.
 The following day, police arrived at the site and evicted the residents, clashing with them and Israeli leftists.
 An Israeli police officer was injured by stones thrown at him, and police responded by firing paintballs at protesters, injuring one.
 Five people were arrested.
 On January 31, the village was again demolished, while police forces also guarded Jewish National Fund (JNF) forestation work in the area.

 On February 10, 2011, clashes occurred again, after residents and activists disrupted the work of JNF forestry workers.
 Six people were injured and taken to Soroka Medical Center in Beersheba, and three villagers were arrested for throwing stones.
 On February 16, villagers again clashed with JNF workers and their police escorts.
 Police responded by firing paintballs.
 Two villagers were lightly injured and taken to Soroka Medical Center.

 The Israeli authorities forcibly removed the residents of the village in September 2019, before demolishing all their homes and tents for the 162nd time.

+On 7 June 2022, the village was demolished for the 202nd time since 2000, and the 6th time that year alone.
+On 29 August 2024, Al-Araqeeb was demolished for the 229th time; on 2 July 2025, it was demolished for the 242nd time.

 Court findings

 In late 2006, seventeen Bedouin of the al-Uqbi family filed six land claims saying that the land they are on, including Al-Araqeeb, belongs to them.
 After five years of legal proceedings, the court heard extensive testimonies of experts and witnesses on the behalf of both sides, reviewed historical documents, and scrutinized land laws from the Ottoman period, the British mandate period and that of Israel.
 The country's leading experts in historical and political geography testified.
 For the plaintiffs spoke Ben Gurion University’s Prof. Oren Yiftachel, a critical geographer and a social scientist.
 Testifying for the state was Prof. Ruth Kark, a leading expert on the historical geography of Palestine and Israel from the Hebrew University.

 The plaintiffs argued that the state order to expropriate the land in 1951 was made on the erroneous assumption that under Ottoman law, the land was classified as Mawat (uncultivated and not adjacent to settled lands).
 They said that the land had been cultivated and owned by them, and so classified as Miri land under Ottoman legal terms.
-In an expert opinion filed to the court, Oren Yiftachel said that these “tribal areas” of scattered tent clusters were not at that time registered with the authorities, but were nevertheless considered settled and met the definition of a “village” in the 1921 Land Ordinance.
+In an expert opinion filed to the court, Oren Yiftachel said that these "tribal areas" of scattered tent clusters were not at that time registered with the authorities, but were nevertheless considered settled and met the definition of a "village" in the 1921 Land Ordinance.